 After a year and half in Singapore, Mungre moved to the U.S. to once again work with Joel Antunes as the Sous Chef at One Eleven in Arkansas’s Capital Hotel.
 While at One Eleven, Mungre played a larger role in the overall management of the kitchen working across multiple sections during service to ensure the highest standards from the team.
 Perfecting his attention to detail and efficiency in the kitchen was key to his success, and helped him develop a strong team environment with those that he trained and managed.

-In March 2017, Mungre made his next move, this time to Northern California where he joined the Alexander’s Steakhouse team in Cupertino as Sous Chef.
-While working at the renowned Cupertino restaurant, Mungre was introduced to Chef Claude Le Tohic and began to form a relationship with him that would eventually see him take the role of Assistant Chef at Le Tohic’s ONE65.
+In March 2017, Mungre joined the Alexander’s Steakhouse team in Cupertino as Sous Chef.
+While working at the renowned steakhouse, Mungre met Chef Claude Le Tohic and ultimately led him to the role of Assistant Chef at Le Tohic’s ONE65.

 Jennifer Dewasha brings her passion of high quality flavors and traditional French techniques to the role of Chef de Cuisine for the Bistro at ONE65.
 Dewasha’s vast culinary experience began as a teenager when she spent her weekends farming, gardening and hosting local community events.
 As a member of the Wahta Mohawks First Nations, Dewasha developed a deep passion for food through community focused events and celebrations, leading her to attend the Aboriginal Cuisine Program at George Brown College where she developed her techniques and broadened her culinary repertoire.